projectacrn/acrn-hypervisor/doc/tutorials/acrn_on_qemu.rst

       GRUB_GFXMODE=text

 #.
 The Service VM guest can also be launched again later using
-   ``virsh start ACRNSOS --console``.
-Make sure to use the domain name you used while creating the VM in case it is different than ``ACRNSOS``.
+   ``virsh start ServiceVM --console``.
+Make sure to use the domain name you used while creating the VM in case it is different than ``ServiceVM``.

 This concludes the initial configuration of the Service VM.
 The next steps will install ACRN in it.